manvithkatkuri/Data_Mining/README.md

 We have built a Predictive model to estimate client subscription likelihood.
 We then identified key factors influencing subscription decisions and built a propensity score model to identify high-value leads.
 We have optimized marketing campaigns based on model insights and created segment-specific models for tailored campaigns.

 Data Description
-The dataset contains real data collected from a Portuguese retail bank, from May 2008 to June 2013, in total of 52944 phone contacts.
+a) The dataset contains real data collected from a Portuguese retail bank, from May 2008 to June 2013, in total of 52944 phone contacts.
-Only 5289(11.7%)  records subscribed to the term deposit In the modeling phase, the dataset is reduced from the original set(150 features) to 17 relevant features that are used in ML models.
+b) Only 5289(11.7%)  records subscribed to the term deposit
+c) In the modeling phase, the dataset is reduced from the original set(150 features) to 17 relevant features that are used in ML models.
-Input variables are age, job, marital status, education, and more.
+d) Input variables are age, job, marital status, education, and more.
-Target variable is whether a client subscribed to term deposit or not
+e) Target variable is whether a client subscribed to term deposit or not

 Results
 Gradient Boosting Metrics
-Accuracy: 0.91
+Accuracy: 0.91
-Precision: 0.68
+Precision: 0.68
-Recall: 0.40
+Recall: 0.40
-F1-score: 0.51
+F1-score: 0.51
-ROC AUC: 0.93
+ROC AUC: 0.93

 Insights